AI-and-the-Web-UOS/crawler/README.md

 # Single-server crawler

 ## Project for AI and the Web
 This is a simple web crawler that retrieves H1-headings and content from all directly or indirectly linked HTML-pages on the same server starting from a single URL.
+It embedds the headers and posts all results to a mongoDB.
 This project was part of the course "AI and the Web" at _University of Osnabrueck_.
 <p align="right">(<a href="#top">back to top</a>)</p>

 ## 📖 Table of Contents